- for Purchases100

 Additionally, part of your credit score is comprised of the percentage of your credit lines that you are using.
 If you have a $10,000 credit line and carry an $8,000 balance, you’re using 80 percent of your total available credit.
 In general, the lower your usage, the better.

 Next, if you make a payment that’s less than the statement balance, it’s good to know how that payment is applied.
 The portion of your payment that is up to the minimum payment goes toward any balance with a lower APR (whether you have a 0% offer or another promotional offer).
 Then, payments above your minimum requirement will be applied to your higher APR balances.

-These are the best uses for the Citi Simplicity card.
+These are the best uses for the Citi Simplicity® Card - No Late Fees Ever.

 Short Term LoanYes